kequel/RPN_Calculator_C/README.md

-# ONP Calculator in C
+# RPN Calculator in C

 Reverse Polish Notation (RPN) calculator written in C, developed as part of the Algorithms and Data Structures course in my second semester at Gdańsk University of Technology.
-The calculator allows users to input mathematical equations, convert them to Reverse Polish Notation (ONP), and calculate the result.
+The calculator allows users to input mathematical equations, convert them to Reverse Polish Notation, and calculate the result.

 ## Author
 - Karolina Glaza [GitHub](https://github.com/kequel)

 ### Version
 - Current version: **1.1**
-- Future version: **2.0** - work in progress
+- Future version: **2.0** with JavaScript - work in progress

 ## Features
 1. The program prompts you to enter the number of equations to process.